djangodeployment/django-deployment-book/03-web-server.rst

     functionality such as ``request.is_secure()`` works properly.
 You will also need to set ``SECURE_PROXY_SSL_HEADER = ('HTTP_X_FORWARDED_PROTO', 'https')`` in your ``settings.py``.
-**proxy_connect_timeout 10**
-    In each request, nginx attempts to connect to the backend.
-If the backend takes too long to accept the connection, nginx responds to the user with 502.
-By default, the timeout is 60 seconds.
-This is too much, so we change it to 10 seconds (which is also really conservative; the backend should accept the connection instantly).
-**proxy_read_timeout 30**
-    After nginx connects to the backend and sends the request, it waits for the response.
-If the backend takes too long without responding, nginx responds to the user with 502.
-By default, the timeout is 60 seconds.
-This is too much, so we change it to 30 seconds.
-The user will have gone away earlier anyway.
 **client_max_body_size 20m**
-   This tells nginx to accept responses from the Django backend up to 20 MB; if a response is larger nginx ignores it and returns a 413.
-20 MB is a reasonable maximum, unlike nginx's default setting, which is 1 MB.
+   This tells nginx to accept HTTP POST requests of up to 20 MB in length; if a request is larger nginx ignores it and returns a 413.
+   Whether you really need that setting or not depends on whether you accept file uploads.
+If not, nginx's default, 1 MB, is probably enough, and it is better for protection against a denial-of-service attack that could attempt to make several large POST requests simultaneously.

 This concludes the part of the chapter about nginx.
 If you chose nginx as your web server, you probably want to skip the next sections and go